 3. Food

-Since cats are curious and have a keen sense of smell, anytime that you are preparing food is a sure invitation for them to check out what’s happening.
+Since cats are curious and have a keen sense of smell, anytime that you are preparing food or rustling a bag of treats is a sure invitation for them to check out what’s happening.
 The smells and sounds in the kitchen are too enticing for them, especially if dinnertime is near, and your cat may simply be hungry or angling for a taste of whatever it is you’re eating.
 They also may simply be hungry and are telling you, not so subtly, that it’s time to eat!

 4. Safety

-Some cats may see their owners as their adoptive mothers and feel safe and secure in their owner’s presence.
-Even adult cats can continue having this maternal relationship and are simply trying to stay close to their adoptive parents for safety.
+Most cats feel safe and secure in their owner’s presence.
+Even adult cats continue having a very affectionate relationship with their owners and are simply trying to stay close to their adoptive parents for safety.
 Since you are responsible for providing them with food, attention, and care, they may follow you into every room just to feel safe and protected.
-This behavior often goes away after your cat hits adulthood, but cats that are separated from their mothers too early may develop an overdependent relationship with their owners.
+This behavior may reduce after your cat hits adulthood, but cats that are separated from their mothers too early may develop an overdependent relationship with their owners.

 Some cats may follow their owners out of fear or anxiety.
 There may be a person, dog, or another cat around that they are afraid of and are staying close to stay safe.
-If you are away from home frequently, your cat may be following you in fear that you will leave again.
-Contrary to popular belief, many cats can suffer from separation anxiety when left alone at home, especially indoor cats, and this may be the reason that they become so attached to you.
+If you are away from home frequently, your cat may be following you more closely after you have returned.
+Contrary to popular belief, some cats can also suffer from separation anxiety if left alone at home, especially indoor cats, and this may be the reason that they become so attached to you.

 6. Routine